 This Shaved Brussel Sprout Salad with apples, and goat cheese all tossed in a Dijon honey vinaigrette is the perfect side dish for any meal.
 It's also great for the holidays.
-Jump to Recipe

 In my opinion, brussels sprouts are one of the best greens to use as a base for salads.
 It's a sturdier green so it can stand up against thick and creamy dressings, unlike greens like spinach that would wilt under the pressure.
-This salad is wholesome, creamy, sweet, nutty, and absolutely delicious.

 To make this delicious salad, you will need the following key ingredients:

 - Goat cheese: This tangy cheese adds a ton of great flavor that pairs beautifully with the rest of our ingredients.
 You can also swap it out for feta cheese, blue cheese, parmesan cheese, or pecorino romano.
+It's also a great way to introduce a creamy texture against all the crisp textures.

 - Almonds: If you don't like almonds, you can use different nuts like walnuts, pecans, or pumpkin seeds.
 For an even richer depth of flavor, try toasting them first.

 - Dijon Mustard: The creamy dressing for this salad gets most of its flavor from the Dijon mustard.
 Make sure to choose one that you enjoy eating.
-If you need to swap this out, look for stone mustard or whole grain mustard.
+If you need to swap this out, look for stone mustard or whole-grain mustard.
 I wouldn't recommend using yellow mustard in the vinaigrette.

 What's the easiest way to shred Brussels sprouts?